pheonix9001/sabs/README.md

 error: no operation specified (use -h for help)
 ```

-Great but baph has one issue. it depends on `sudo`. and I run `doas` based system. it would be nice if you could patch baph to remove `sudo`.
+Great but baph has one issue. it depends on `sudo`. and I run a `doas` based system. it would be nice if you could patch baph to remove `sudo`.
 Run

 ```
  ~>